Make money on your own schedule is the slogan that has drawn many of us to become an Uber driver.

 This is a great way to earn more money with Uber besides driving.

-You can create business cards to hand out your referral code to potential users and drivers.
+You can create a website or business cards to hand out your referral code to potential users and drivers.

 A better way to find more referrals is by using the online marketing technique known as Affiliate Marketing.